alcrene/emd-falsify/README.md

 ```

 We also expose additional functions like the lower level `draw_R_samples`.
-These may be more verbose, but especially for cases with multiple models to compare,
+Using them is a bit more verbose, but especially for cases with multiple models to compare,
 they may be more convenient.

 Note that comparisons depend on choosing an appropriate value for `c`; a systematic way to do this is via a *calibration experiment*, as described in our publication.